 Since 1981 Wildlife Rescue of New Mexico has taken care of thousands of injured, orphaned or sick animals.
 We are an all-volunteer organization and we rely on volunteers to do the work of taking care of these animals.
 Most volunteers work directly with the animals, while others provide assistance with many other essential tasks.

 1. Animal Care: Work alongside trained volunteers to help care for rescued wildlife.
 Duties include helping to make animal food, helping feed birds, cage care, and other duties.
-Working at the Clinic with the animals requires purchasing a training manual ($25) and passing a test.
-See more about our annual in-house volunteer training (Link)
+Working at the Clinic with the animals requires studying training materials (provided by us at no cost) and passing a test.

 2. Office Work: We have a variety of needs including data entry and other general duties.

 3. Phone Team: Work from home and answer calls from the public about wildlife-related concerns.